Finite element approximation of the Levi-Civita connection and its curvature in two dimensions: Piecewise polynomial setting

 On a triangulation of a planar domain, the space $V_h^{r+1}$ is the standard Lagrange finite element space consisting of continuous functions that are piecewise polynomial.
 The space $W_h^{r+1}$ is isomorphic (via the identification of one-forms with vector fields) to the space of two-dimensional N\'ed\'elec finite elements of the first kind, whose members have single-valued tangential components along edges.
 The space $X_h^r$ is isomorphic (via the identification of two-forms with scalar fields) to the space of discontinuous polynomials.
 The space $\Sigma_h^r$ is the space of Regge finite elements: symmetric $(0,2)$-tensor fields that are piecewise polynomial and possess single-valued tangential-tangential components along edges.
 The space $\mathcal{M}_h^r$ consists of piecewise polynomial Regge metrics; it is the subset of $\Sigma_h^r$ whose members are positive definite everywhere.

 Note that $dV_h^{r+1} \subset W_h^{r+1}$ and $dW_h^{r+1} \subset X_h^r$.
 In fact, the complex

 is exact on triangulations of contractible planar domains~\cite[Section 5.5]{arnold2010finite}.
-We will not make extensive use of this complex in what follows, except in the proof of Proposition~\ref{prop:discconnODE}; our main interest is in a different complex involving $\Sigma_h^r$.
+We will not make extensive use of this complex in what follows, except in the {paragraph preceding Section~\ref{sec:complexes}}; our main interest is in a different complex involving $\Sigma_h^r$.
 But it is worth remarking that a commutative diagram

 can be constructed using the canonical interpolation operators of finite element exterior calculus in the vertical arrows above~\cite{arnold2006finite,arnold2010finite}.

 The following definitions should be regarded as piecewise polynomial versions of Definitions~\ref{def:distcurv} and~\ref{def:distconn}.